kannans89/ElmRepo/09_Loops/09_Loop.md

 ```

-The function sayHello checks if parameter passed is 1 , if 1 then function will return , otherwise it will create a string Hello and calls the same function.(need to put diagram here to explain concept)
+The function sayHello checks if parameter passed is 1 , if 1 then function will return , otherwise it will create a string Hello and calls the same function.

 ### Step 2: Invoke sayHello from REPL